 Choose Appropriate Format

 Being too serious or grave is boring but being too designed is ridiculous.
-Choose the golden mean or apply for the professional help.
+Choose the golden mean or apply for professional help.